bytectlgo/edge-tts/README.md

 [中文](README_ZH.md) | English

 Edge TTS is a command-line tool based on Microsoft Edge's text-to-speech service, supporting multiple languages and voices.
+It can be used both as a command-line tool and as a Go library in your projects.

 ## Features